 That’s why Patrick McEnroe, general manager of player development for the U.S. Tennis Association, typically declines to comment on promising juniors, having seen the wreckage during his own climb up the rankings in the shadow of his older brother John and as an ESPN tennis commentator.

-Photos: Francis Tiafoe, 16, emerges as new hope for U.S. tennis
+Photos: Frances Tiafoe, 16, emerges as new hope for U.S. tennis

 He makes an exception for Tiafoe.